anabramos/k9sisters-project/README.md

     - No issues reported.

 ### Bugs
 While building the website a lot of things were not working as expected.
-As I used only HTML5 and CSS, most of the 'bugs' are as a matter of fact just a mis-use of CSS styling.
-This happened mostly because in the begginig of the process of building the website I was using id attributes and selectors to style my HTML.
-Half-way trough the process I realized the best approach was to create more general CCS style class rules and use those to create the behavious expected on the HTML documents.
+As I used only HTML5 and CSS, most of the 'bugs' are as a matter of fact just a miss-use of CSS styling.
+This happened mostly because in the beginning of the process of building the website I was using id attributes and selectors to style my HTML.
+Half-way through the process I realized the best approach was to create more general CCS style class rules and use those to create the behaviors expected on the HTML documents.
 These fixes and changes can be seen in my commit messages documentation, initiated by the prefix 'fix:' or 'style: fix'.
 Some recurrent bugs I encountered were:

-- Horizontal scroll present on small screen devices, normally caused by the margin or padding or other elements thatcreate overflow.
+- Horizontal scroll present on small screen devices, normally caused by the margin or padding or other elements that create overflow.
 After identifying which element was creating the overflow I fixed it by changing the value of the left and right margin/padding.

 - Footer with a lot of space beneath it caused by HTML documents with very few content.
-I solved this by adding a minimum height value (viewport heigh measurement) to the respective container and background of the page that was presenting this bug.
-This assures the footer stayed stucked to the bottom of the page
+I solved this by adding a minimum height value (viewport height measurement) to the respective container and background of the page that was presenting this bug.
+This assures the footer stayed on the bottom of the page

 ### Validator Testing